-Allowing parents to authorize alternative housing plans for their children while maintaining parental responsibility empowers the family to make decisions for themselves and will likely lead to more positive outcomes.
-This will likely lead to higher acceptance rates in respect to transfer of supervision cases across all racial groups.
+Allowing parents and youth to identify alternative housing plans for their children while maintaining parental responsibility empowers the family to make decisions for themselves and will likely lead to more positive outcomes.
+This will likely lead to higher acceptance rates concerning the transfer of supervision cases across all racial groups.